lakejs/lake-docs/reference/index.md

 # {{ $frontmatter.title }}

-You can configure the editor through the parameter of the `Editor` class.
+You can configure the editor using the parameter of the `Editor` class.

 ```js
 const editor = new Editor({